Appleseed/learn/docs/portal/install/index.rst

               .. image:: ../images/Directories-Access.jpg

-       * The Web Installer will do an environment check to ensure the proper permissions
+       * The Web Installer will do an environment check to ensure the proper permissions.
-       * Web.config – Needs write if you want the web installer to set your web.config up for you [ recommended ]
+       * Web.config – Needs write if you want the web installer to set your web.config up for you [ recommended ].
-       * This should be removed after install
+       * This should be removed after install.
-       * \\rb_logs – Needs write to provide error / info logs
+       * \\rb_logs – Needs write to provide error / info logs.
-       * \\Portals – Needs write to allow writing site files
+       * \\Portals – Needs write to allow writing site files.

+  * Choose a default admin user email and password.

-* Post Installation
+* Post-installation

-  * On successful installation you should see a bootstrap theme and a login
+  * On successful installation you should see a bootstrap theme and a login.

     .. image:: ../images/Portal.jpg

-  * Use the default login admin@appleseedportal.net \| admin
-  * Use Edit Profile to change your password